Guanacaste Airport Transportation

 • Cons:

-• Multiple Transfers: Likely require transfers in Liberia city to reach popular coastal towns.
+• Multiple Transfers: Likely require transfers in Liberia City to reach popular coastal towns.

 • Time-Consuming: Significantly longer travel times.